gavingc/TuckerSync/README.md

 JSON API (http://jsonapi.org/) looks fairly sensible although probably not thoroughly conformed to.
 JSON Schema (http://json-schema.org/) may also be of some interest although not currently used.

-Python 2.6 used for development (should then run on 2.6 - 3.3).
+Python 2.6 used for development (should then be compatible with Python 2.6 - 3.3).
 Web.py (http://webpy.org/) is currently used for the Python server implementation.
 Requests is used for the Python client implementation.
 Pytest is used for test suite.
 Sqlite3 and MySQL are the databases used in the implementation examples.

-The target PHP version will be 5.4 (should then run on >= 5.4).
+The target PHP version will be 5.4 (should then be compatible with PHP >= 5.4).

 Git of course is the SCM.